apblair/CellLayers/README.md

 enrichment_sankey_fig.show()
 ```

 **Fig. 1 B** Nodes painted byenrichR GO 2018 Biological Process gene set scores for GO:0002480.
 The node hovertemplate provides users cluster performance metrics (modularity and silhouette scores), GOterm title, enrichR gene set score, and the top 5 differentially expressed genes.
-Edges arecolored by NK marker gene ​CD8A​.
+Edges arecolored by NK marker gene _CD8A_.

 ---

-To recreate **Figure 1C**, please open CellLayers/Notebooks/TBX5_Tutorial.ipynb in a Jupyenfarahter environment and run the following cell:
+To recreate **Figure 1C**, please open CellLayers/Notebooks/TBX5_Tutorial.ipynb and run the following cell:

 **Fig. 1 C** iPSC-derived cardiomyocyte multi resolution analysisfrom 0.1 to 0.5.
-Edges are painted by coexpression of ​TNNT2 ​(red), ​COL1A1 ​(green), andNR2F2 ​(blue).
+Edges are painted by coexpression of _TNNT2_ (red), _COL1A1_ (green), and _NR2F2_ (blue).
 Nodes are painted by Silhouette score.
 Arrows on the Ternary plot indicate thedirection of the co-expression scale for each edge in the Sankey chart.

 ## Tutorial: Generate input data using SetupCellLayers